 What is the CPCM?

 A Certified Professional Contracts Manager (CPCM) certification demonstrates that you have met NCMA’s highest standards for education, training, and experience, and have demonstrated your knowledge of the contract management competencies in the Contract Management Body of Knowledge.
+The CPCM is NCMA's senior and most prestigious certification.

 Who takes the certification exam?